GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 |       3 | Shelf-terminating  |
 |       9 | Not assigned       |

+Visit [](attributes-stats) for glacier counts/area of this attribute in RGI 7.0 and RGI 6.0.

 ### WGMS primary classification

 The WGMS primary classification of the glacier (`primeclass`) is directly fetched from the GLIMS database.
 It is currently poorly populated, with only few submissions to GLIMS having provided this information.
-Available categories:

 |   Digit | Class                   | Description                                                                                                                                                                                                                                                                                    |
 |--------:|:------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|